 Three bills the Washington legislature should prioritize in 2024

-The following three measures died in session but fostered important conversations that will surely come up again next year.
+The following three housing abundance measures died in session but fostered important conversations that will surely come up again next year.
 They’re strong policies that address several remaining key barriers to abundant housing and could unlock thousands more homes per year.

 HB 1245 would have legalized lot splitting, allowing homeowners to sell off part of their house lot for the construction of another house, creating more affordable homeownership choices while also providing financial options for existing owners.

 SB 5466 would have legalized more homes and jobs near the state’s biggest transit investments.
 As introduced, it required cities to allow midsize apartment buildings within three-quarters of a mile from bus stops with frequent service, and larger buildings within a quarter-mile of light rail stations.

 HB 1351 would have made parking optional near transit by lifting local mandates for off-street parking in new housing or commercial developments located within a half-mile of transit stops with 15-minute service, and within a quarter-mile of stops with 30-minute service.

 HB 1110 was designed to exclude small cities in rural areas and include small cities located within the state’s major metros.
 The bill applies to all cities, regardless of size, that are (1) part of a contiguous urban growth area that includes the largest city in its county, and (2) in a county with a population of least 275,000.

 HB 1110 as introduced legalized four homes per lot in cities that met the two above criteria.
 HB 1110 as passed only legalizes two homes per lot in those cities.

 This map shows Washington’s urban growth areas as designated in accordance with the Growth Management Act.
 Washington has six counties with populations of 275,000 or more.